It's finally happened. Dua Lipa has released her debut album!

-After landing two hits on the Official Chart last year with Hotter Than Hell and Blow Your Mind (Mwah) last year, the London singer currently occupies three spots in the Top 40, with her own track Be The One as well as No Lie with Sean Paul and her Martin Garrix hook-up Scared To Be Lonely.
+After landing two hits on the Official Chart in 2016 with Hotter Than Hell and Blow Your Mind (Mwah), the London singer has bagged herself another three Top 40 singles this year, with her own track Be The One as well as No Lie with Sean Paul and her Martin Garrix hook-up Scared To Be Lonely.

-Last week we had a chat on the phone with Dua, who was in Los Angeles finishing up her album and recording her next single.
+A couple of months ago we had a chat on the phone with Dua on the phone.
+At the time she was in Los Angeles finishing up her album and recording a big collaboration that later turned out to be with Chris Martin(!)
 More on that below...

 Hello Dua!
 Whereabouts in the world are you today?